 Step 8: Obtain a Unique Tax Identification Code (CUIT)

-You may obtain this code by presenting yourself before the Federal Public Revenue Administration (AFIP) with the proof of registration of the company before the Public Registry of Commerce and other required documentation.
+To obtain this code, you need to present yourself in front of the Federal Public Revenue Administration (AFIP) with the required documentation, including the proof of registration of the company before the Public Registry of Commerce.

 Step 9: Complete company incorporation in Argentina by opening a company bank account

-The final step in the process for company incorporation in Argentina is to open a company bank account — a step that you do not have to be personally present in the country to complete.
-Depending on the nature and location of your business, your legal representative may advise you to choose a particular account provider.
+The last step in the process of incorporating a company in Argentina is to open a company bank account.
+You don’t need to be physically present in the country to do this.
+Your legal representative may recommend a specific account provider based on the nature and location of your business.

 Biz Latin Hub can help you with company incorporation in Argentina